 Hardwoods like teak and shorea can be sanded, refinished, and polished to look new again.
 Although it takes some time and effort, the result can be a beautiful, quality piece of patio furniture that can last for years.

 New or Used for the Same Price

-For $300, you can get a discounted, end-of-season set at a local big-box store or online from an off brand that is shiny and new, or you can score a complete set of used Brown Jordan off of CraigsList for the same price.
+For around $300, you can get a discounted, end-of-season set at a local big-box store or online from an off brand that is shiny and new, or you can score a vintage set of used Brown Jordan off of CraigsList for the same price.
 It all depends on what you're comfortable with.

 Consider these points:

 - If it feels better to own something new; go with that